hzhu/sol-swap/README.md

 [x] refactor state into useReducer
 [x] error UI for swap
-[x] should have insufficient balance error when selling more than balance [ ] add spinner to swapping and fetching button
+[x] should have insufficient balance error when selling more than balance [x] add spinner to swapping and fetching button
-[ ] max button populates the sell input
+[x] fix broken keyboard navigation styling on comboboxes [ ] max button populates the sell input
 [ ] handles unconnected state?
 [ ] handles insufficient balance to sell